anast-ananko/server/README.md

 **Delete User**
 ----
-Delete selected user (only available for ADMIN).
+Deletes selected user (only available for ADMIN).

 <details>